jfhbrook/susitna/adrs/006-runtime-exit.md

 2. The `Runtime` will *not* inherit from `EventEmitter`, instead preferring to call methods on an injected `Commander` instance.
 This will create one consistent way to call back to the `Commander` that supports "yielding".
-3. Runtime options will no longer accept an exit handler.
-Instead, that behavior will be delegated to the already injected Host.
+3. `ConsoleHost#exit` will throw an `Exit` error.
+This error will be handled in the `Cli` class, like other errors.
-4. `ConsoleHost#exit` will call `process.exit` for now.
+4. The `Exit` error will be extended to take an exit code.
+This will allow for its use with intentional non-zero exits.
 5. `MockConsoleHost#exit` will throw a `MockExit` error, maintaining the current structure of the tests.

-6. The `Exit` exception will be retained as-is for now.
+In other words, when the runtime handles an `OpCode.Exit`, the following will

-## The Future
+occur:

-The remaining bit of ambiguity is in whether or not `ConsoleHost#exit` should call `process.exit` directly, or throw the special `Exit` error.
-As discussed, the latter is somewhat valuable as a mechanism to allow graceful shutdowns.
+1. The runtime will call `Host#exit` with the exit code.
-This motivates extending `Exit` to take an exit code, and making the host throw it.
-However, this removes some responsibility from the host object and places it on `Cli`, which is a somewhat bitter pill.
+2. The host will throw an `Exit` error with the exit code.

-In the meantime, calling `process.exit` directly works, and the `Exit` exception is non-harmful as it stands.
-This decision can be comfortably deferred.
+3. The error will be caught and handled in the `Cli` class.